dangeles/dangeles.github.io/_pages/about.md

 - **Interdisciplinary Team Building**:
   - Proven ability to assemble and lead cross-functional teams
   - Skilled at facilitating communication between computational and biological scientists

-### Unique Value Proposition

-My unique strength lies in my ability to convey complex computational concepts in layman's terms while deeply understanding the biological foundations of projects.
-This dual expertise enables me to propose concrete experiments and develop generalizable AI models rooted in biological reality.

-### Research Interests

-I'm particularly passionate about understanding gene regulation, transcriptome dynamics, and the integration of machine learning with biological data to drive innovation in healthcare and biotechnology.

 ### Personal Interests